What Is The Best Age To Start Your Benefits?

 If you delay receiving your retirement benefit until your full retirement age or later, your retirement benefit will be higher.

-If you don't need your benefits immediately, you may decide to:
+If you don't need your benefits now, you may decide to: